M-Ahtisham/ConfirmHuman/README.md

 ## License

-This project is developed as part of academic coursework at TH Deggendorf.
+This project is developed as part of academic coursework at Technische Hochschule Deggendorf.

 ---

-*For technical support or questions regarding this project, please contact any team member listed above.*
+*For technical support or questions regarding this project, please contact any team member out of four listed above.*